top of page

 Housekeeping

-1-2 hrs weekly, 3 times per month (3-5 hrs total)
+1-2 hrs, 1 time per month (2 hrs total)

 Cleaning tasks will include cleaning and spraying the traps with disinfectants, mop the floor and tarp with cleaner, wash the feeding bowls, and remove all trash and replace trash cans with clean trash bags.